aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 He who laughs last is laughing at you.
+> 🥠 Your fortune said you need to make a donation.
+Follow the Paypal link.

-Last update: Thu Jan  1 05:18:56 2026
+Last update: Fri Jan  2 05:16:29 2026

 ### Let's play! 🎮